SafiyaMah/DAT250-Experiment/dat250-expass2.md

 # DAT250: Software Technology Experiment Assignment 6
 I integrated Redis Pub/Sub as the message broker because I already run Redis for Assignment 5.
 For each poll I use a channel named poll:{id}.
 When a poll is created, the app publishes a poll-created event.
 I added a background subscriber that uses PSUBSCRIBE poll:*; when it receives a {"type":"vote","pollId":...,"optionId":...,"voterId":...} message, it calls the existing PollManager.castVote(...), which persists to MySQL and refreshes the Redis vote-count cache.

+# DAT250: Software Technology Experiment Assignment 7
+I containerized the PollApp ahead of time using Docker